Jennifer Aniston: 2014–present: Film roles and return to television

 In 2015, Aniston starred as a reluctant therapist in the screwball comedy She's Funny That Way, which received mixed reviews and found a limited release in theaters, but her performance was once again noticed.
 Wesley Morris of Grantland called her "one of the great screen comedians. ...
 Most of her scenes here are extraneous, but her vulgarity and tartness are so sharp that the movie needs them. ...
 This isn't just Aniston having the best stuff.
 It's her having the most fun with her talent.
 She's funny in every way."
-She was "one of the film's few bright spots" according to Lou Lumenick of the New York Post.

 Aniston starred as the recently divorced mother of two children in the romantic comedy Mother's Day (2016), directed by Garry Marshall, and opposite Julia Roberts and Kate Hudson.
 The film was panned by critics and a moderate commercial success.
 In 2016, she voiced a workaholic and overprotective mother in the animated film Storks, alongside Andy Samberg and Kelsey Grammer, which was released to mostly positive reviews; it grossed over $183.4 million against a $70 million budget.
 Her last 2016 film role was that of a frigidly cold head honcho of a company in the comedy Office Christmas Party, directed by Will Speck and Josh Gordon and opposite Jason Bateman and Kate McKinnon.
 It grossed $114.5 million worldwide.

 In The Yellow Birds, a war drama directed by Alexandre Moors, Aniston portrays the mother of a deceased soldier, alongside Alden Ehrenreich, Tye Sheridan, Jack Huston, and Toni Collette.
 While she said she does not "normally gravitate toward being in war films", she made an exception because the film was "written so beautifully and in such a way [she] had never experienced".
-The film, first presented at the 2017 Sundance Film Festival, received a VOD release in June 2018.
+The film, first presented at the 2017 Sundance Film Festival, received a video on demand release in June 2018.
 The Los Angeles Times wrote in its review: "Toni Collette and Jennifer Aniston as the soldiers' quite different but equally concerned mothers, deliver uniformly naturalistic performances".